 Herman Melville wrote his classic novel Moby-Dick (1851) without having visited the island of Nantucket.
 The island and its whaling history form the backbone of his novel, and indeed are central symbols in the epic journey of the Pequod in its hunt for Moby-Dick, the white whale.
-Melville based the essentials of his plot, and the final the climactic ramming of the Pequod, upon all that he had read about Nantucket’s whaling history, and in particular, the gruesome tale of the Nantucket whaleship Essex.
+Melville based the essentials of his plot, and the final climactic ramming of the Pequod, upon all that he had read about Nantucket’s whaling industry, and in particular, the gruesome tale of the Nantucket whaleship Essex.
 After the publication of Moby-Dick, Melville finally visited the island, and met face-to-face with Captain George Pollard Jr., the captain who survived one of the most harrowing ordeals at sea in human history.

 In one brief chapter of Moby-Dick (1851), Chapter Fourteen, “Nantucket,” Melville wrote the definitive passage about the island without ever having visited its sandy soil: “Nantucket!
 Take out your map and look at it.
 See what a real corner of the world it occupies; how it stands there, away off shore, more lonely than the Eddystone lighthouse.
 Look at it—a mere hillock, and elbow of sand; all beach, without a background.”
 Nantucket in a nutshell: a pile of sand, a glacial afterthought, but also a “corner of the world,” connected and connecting the small with the vast, an insignificant nothing that is part of the main.